 You can deploy, design, and publish your game in the Creators Program without a dedicated dev kit, using only retail hardware.
 To get started, download the Dev Mode Activation app on your Xbox One.

 If you want access to even more Xbox Live capabilities, dedicated marketing and development support, and the chance to be featured in the main Xbox One store, apply to the ID@Xbox program.

 |Xbox Live Creators Program||Learn more about the Xbox Live Creators Program|

 The ID@Xbox program helps qualified game developers self-publish on Windows and Xbox One.
 If you want to develop for Xbox One, or add Xbox Live features like Gamerscore, achievements, and leaderboards to your Windows 10 game, sign up with ID@Xbox.
 Become an ID@Xbox developer to get the tools and support you need to unleash your creativity and maximize your success.
-We recommend that you apply to ID@Xbox first before registering for a developer account on Windows Dev Center.
+We recommend that you apply to ID@Xbox first before registering for a developer account in Partner Center.

 |ID@Xbox developer program||Independent Developer Program for Xbox One|

 Xbox tools and middleware